ajst3/ajst3.github.io/exp.md

 This experience was enriching as I was exposed to a technology I was unaware of and experienced the effort that goes into ensuring quality of a software based product.
-One of the biggest challenges I faced in test automation was being able traverse complexities of the web applications that made automation not as straight forward.
+One of the biggest challenges I faced in test automation was being able traverse complexities of web applications that make automating tasks not as straight forward.
 For example, it is possible to disconnect or timeout as some actions on the web app are slow, so that must be taken into account to avoid a false failure.

-Overall, the biggest challenge I faced overcoming the mentality that failure is bad.
-As a developer it is disappointing seeing a program fail, but in the context of quality assurance, it is necessary to catch failures and improve.
+Overall, the biggest challenge I faced was overcoming the mentality that failure is bad.
+As a developer, it is disappointing seeing a program fail, but in the context of quality assurance, it is necessary to catch failures and improve.
 Because automation is done programmatically, it is possible that a failure is a result of something I developed rather than the application I am testing;